LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/intentbuilderoverview.md

 There are some iterative steps in each workflow.

-If the domain is using a 3rd-party NLU engine, before you train, make sure to [create the 3rd-party NLU provider credential](intent-builder-domains.html#create-a-3rd-party-nlu-provider-credential).
+If the domain is using a 3rd-party NLU engine, you'll need to [connect the NLU engine](intent-builder-natural-language-understanding.html#connect-a-3rd-party-nlu-engine) before you train.